-Don and Lori Stone at AA Quality Transmissions must be doing something right.
+Don Stone at AA Quality Transmissions must be doing something right.
 Since they opened their shop in 1994, they have grown from a space of 2000 square feet to 5600 square feet and added 2 more lifts and 4 new employees.
 He can handle repairs on the smallest Honda to a 45-foot Motorhome with his 25000 lb lift.

 Don believes the growth came because of the fact he believes in getting the car fixed right the first time and saving his customers money.
 His belief is that not all cars need new or rebuilt transmissions, but only minor repairs to get them back on the road.
 He answers a lot of questions over the phone, sometimes preventing the need for shop repairs."
 We believe this is good business."
 Don says.